NethermindEth/Forta-Agents/Umee-Bots/Stale-Price/README.md

 ## Description

-This bot monitors price oracle data to see if it has not been updated for longer than a configured interval.
+This bot monitors reserve assets price oracle data to check if it has not been updated for longer than a configured interval, also updating its local records when a new asset is added or an asset source is changed.
-This behavior can be customized in `src/agent.config.ts`.
+The bot behavior can be customized in `src/agent.config.ts`.

 ## Supported Chains